We wait and we wait and we wait. Patiently. Lovingly. Anguished.

 We wait for our jobs to pay livable wages,

-For our interviewers to stop merely using our names,
+For interviewers to stop merely using our names to cross off a checklist,

-And to work for our communities rather than just for the owners in our communities.
+And we wait to work for the people of our communities rather than just for the owners.

 We also wait for these billionaires to stop bloating our veins,